Work and Play | Finding the Balance

 Your Future is Before You

-For all those folks who struggle in their jobs the secret is, I'm sure, to begin to see both the job and yourself in a very different way.
+If you're struggling in your job then, I suspect, the secret is to begin to see both the job and yourself in a very different way.
 No longer are you working so as to live.
 You are now living life through the work you do.
-No longer a cost centre or a dissatisfied employee, you're very purpose (your job description) now is to solve problems and, thereby, make people happy.
+No longer a cost centre or a dissatisfied employee, you're very purpose now is to solve problems and, thereby, make people happy.

 Let me say that again, your purpose in life is to make people happy.
 And every time you do so your own happiness grows.
 You are living in the moment, just as you did on that beautiful day when your dad pushed you, so high, on your favorite swing, all those years ago.